 - Fry the rolls, in batches, for about 2-3 minutes, or until golden brown, turning once halfway through.
 Drain on paper towels.

-- If you are making these ahead, you can reheat in a 350 degree oven for several minutes.
+- If you are making these ahead, you can reheat in a 350°F. oven for several minutes.

-- Put all the ingredients in a saucepan and bring to a boil.
+- To make the plum jam: Put all the ingredients in a saucepan and bring to a boil.
 Simmer the jam, uncovered, for about 30 minutes, or until thickened and glossy.
 Stir occasionally.

 - Keep a small plate in the freezer while the jam cooks.
 To test when the jam is done, take the plate out and spoon a drop of the hot liquid onto it.
 Let it sit for a minute and then push it with a spoon to see whether the jam has ‘gelled’.
 If so, it’s ready, if not, keep boiling.